Skip to content

 Tags

-age experience global pop grief lateness late voice life writing loss materiality memory mourning music Nina Simone nonsense phonography place politics pop Portugal presentations projects publications records research song sound studies space time transience youth
+age experience fado folk music global pop grief lateness late voice life writing loss materiality memory mourning music Nina Simone nonsense objects phonography place politics pop Portugal publications research song sound studies space time transience youth

 Blogroll